Business strategies and research

 Both Enterprising Byron 2025 and the draft Byron Shire Sustainable Visitation Strategy 2020-2030 (SVS) were written pre COVID-19.
 They do not consider the impacts that a global pandemic have had on our business industry and the resulting shift in needs and priorities.

-The new strategy has been well informed by past engagement with our businesses and community.
+The new strategy has been informed by past engagement with our businesses and community.
 It will include more engagement in the coming months.

 Economic Development Strategy - Enterprising Byron